SolarScorecard

 Renters themselves generally can't claim solar rebates — the incentives are tied to the property owner.
 However, some states have programs encouraging landlords to install solar on rental properties, and the Victorian Solar Homes program includes a specific stream for rental properties.

-Find out exactly what rebates you're eligible for based on your postcode and situation.
+Use the solar panel rebate 2026 calculator to find out exactly what rebates you're eligible for based on your postcode and situation.

 Get My Solar Score ☀